Xela101/EasyJwtAuth/README.md

 app.UseEasyJwtAuthentication(easyJwtTokenOptions);
 ```
 ## Motivation
-Setting up JWT bearer authentication wihtin your web projects doesn't need to be difficult :)
+Setting up JWT bearer authentication within your web projects doesn't need to be difficult :)

 ## Installation
 Create a new or use an existing ASP web project and target .NET 4.6.1